-Student Name: Date of Birth: Tutor & Co Tutor & Course: Reported by: Date of incident / disclosure: concern / Time of incident / concern / disclosure: Details of the incident / concern / disclosure: Provide details of the incident or concerns you have including the exact words used by the child/vulnerable adult, location, body language, your observations, whether the information came from someone else (please give details).
-Actions and outcomes: Include notes from discussions with peers/agencies/parents etc. and details of any external referrals made.
+Student Name: Date of Birth: Tutor & Co ourse: Reported by: Date of incident / concern / disclosure: Time of incident / concern / disclosure: Details of the incident / concern / Provide details of the incident or concerns you language, your observations, whether the inform have including the exact w Actions and outcomes: Include notes from discussions with peers/agencies/parents etc. and details of any external referrals made.
 Provide reasons for any decisions made and explain what is needed to follow up going forward.
-I have logged this concern/incident on the central Safeguarding Log and emailed safeguarding@brooklands.ac.uk if any external referrals have been made YES/NO Staff name: Signature: Time/date of report:
+Staff name: Signature: Time/date of report: